sheep0x/anidown/README.md

         seasonN
         siteN

-There must be a empty line between adjacent items.
+(Note: There must be a empty line between adjacent items.)

 Legal issues
 ------------